-For Spring 2019, register for Open Studio times throught he MAC office starting Monday, March 11, either in person or via phone at (503) 823-2787.
+For Fall 2021, register for Open Studio times online or over the phone starting Monday, October 11 at 12:30 pm.
 Use of the wheel requires prior wheel experience.

 Only work done during open pottery or a MAC class may be fired.
 All clay must be purchased at MAC.